Event Info

 Details

 The 2026 SheLeadsGov Virtual Summit tackles those realities head‑on, offering guidance rooted in lived experience and actionable expertise.
-This event will bring together seasoned practitioners, rising leaders, and strategic thinkers for three powerful panel conversations that speak directly to the realities women face in public service.
+This event will bring together seasoned practitioners, rising leaders, and strategic thinkers for three powerful panel discussions that address the realities women face in public service.

-Register today to join this webinar designed to equip women with the tools, insights, and inspiration to thrive in today’s complex civic landscape.
+Register today to join this dynamic, future‑focused webinar.
+You’ll be equipped with tools, insights, and inspiration to thrive in today’s complex civic landscape.

 Schedule at a Glance